psyfix/Offensive-Security-Notes/Defensive Security/Phishing.md

 	- urlvoid
 	- wannabrowser - grabs the actual response of the url/page
 ##### Attachment Examination
+- Static Analysis
-- Get the file hash and compare to databases:
+	- Get the file hash and compare to databases: Virustotal
-	- Virustotal
-	-
+	- Use a tool such as OLE dump to dump the contents of macro embedded files and search for malicious indicators.
+- Perform malware analysis in a sandbox environment.
+	- There is free tools such as HYBRID ANALYSIS. https://www.hybrid-analysis.com/

 ##### Contextual Examination
 - Look for patterns in activity across the organisation.